LynHJ/SQLAlchemy-ClimateAnalysisAndExploration/README.md

 2. According to the picture above,the temperature is stable.
 The temperature range is around 20ºc to 28ºc

+### WeatherApp
+I use flask to do a simple web framework.
+By excuting 'app.py',I can run the route to get basic weather data or input Start/End date to get specific time period weather data.

 ## Content:
 Project